 To be produced and heard effectively, lower frequencies require larger driver movements.
 This is likely the reason why people report improved bass response after burning in their speakers.

 I haven’t heard of anyone claiming that burn-in has worsened speaker performance.

 It’s also the case that users generally give a time range in which the burn-in improvements occur, after which no further improvements follow.

 Buying Pre-Burned-In Speakers

 Quality speaker manufacturers certainly have quality-control standards.

 The fact is that loudspeakers are designed with specifications.
-Once a loudspeaker is constructed, it’s important for the manufacturer (if they are concerned with quality control) to test the speaker to ensure it matches the specifications as designed.
+Once a loudspeaker is constructed, the manufacturer (if they are concerned with quality control) needs to test the speaker to ensure it matches the specifications as designed.